By Petar Milošević - Own work, CC BY-SA 4.0.

 As we heal and release the past, we are released from the charge we have given to certain events.
 They lose their power over us, and we can better learn the lessons inherent in them.
 When we have a healthy relationship with and understanding of the past, we can visit it without getting stuck there or falling back into the position of a victim.

-Reprinted with permission of the publisher, Healing Arts Press,
+Reprinted with permission of Healing Arts Press,

 a division of Inner Traditions International.